Components of dam – 12 dam components explained

 Water-releasing structure: Components of dams

-Mainly, the components of dams that allow water to flow downstream are known as the water-releasing structure.
-Generally, these dam components are technically known as the dam’s spillways.
+Mainly, the water-releasing structure components of dams allow water to flow downstream.
+Engineers generally call these dam components the dam’s spillways.
 Generally, the spillway’s mechanism allows for controlled water volume.
 A spillway contains the following components.

 • Galleries